slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Not what should I do next but who should you speak next?
 - the best way to get value was to start giving it away? you’re giving validation
-- social adeptness is balancing two seemingly opposing social strategies: competing and cooperating -->
+- social adeptness is balancing two seemingly opposing social strategies: competing and cooperating

+> *'Money is the ultimate network effect.' -- naval
+> *'Business networking is a complete waste of time.
+The reality is if you're building something interesting, you will always have more people who will want to know you.' -- naval*
+-->

 > *'To develop your intellectual powers at the expense of the social is to retard your own progress to mastery.' -- Robert Greene*